nanaimi/HoleDet/README.md

 ### Output
 The pipeline generates multiple outputs files in the `output/` directory.
 First there is an overview file which shows for each hole:
-- The coordinates the centroid
+- Coordinates of the centroid
-- The number of boundary point
+- Number of boundary points
-- The area
+- Area of hole
-- The score
+- Score of the hole

 Furthermore, for each hole there is a file generated in `output/poses` containing the computed poses to resample the hole.
 The poses are saved as row major flattened matrices.